cstegel/glomerate/README.md

 # Events

-The event system can be used to easily allow callbacks to be triggered when specific events occur on various Entities.
+The event system can be used to easily allow callbacks to be triggered when specific events occur.
 Events are identified by any user-defined data type.
-Callbacks can be registered to trigger when an event occurs on...
+Callbacks can be registered to trigger when an event occurs...

-1. a single (specified) entity
+1. on a single (specified) entity
-2. any entity
+2. on any entity
+3. in isolation (not associated with any entity)

+Callbacks registered for scenarios 1 and 2 above have the call signature ```void(ecs::Entity, const Event &)```.

+Callbacks registered for scenario 3 have the call signature ```void(const Event &)```.

-Below is a complete example showcasing the event system.
+Below is a complete example showcasing most of the event system.
 For more examples, see the tests in ```tests/integration/Events.cc```

 ```c++
 #include <Ecs.hh>